Engee documentation

 end

-This function fulfils an auxiliary role - when the job mode of the current day is changed, it is necessary to update the values of the input variables.
-Thus, after changing the job mode and saving the model, new values of variables will be transferred to the workspace.
+This function performs an auxiliary role - when changing the current day's task mode, the values of the input variables must be updated.
+Thus, after changing the task mode and saving the model, new variable values will be transferred to the workspace.

 Let's move on to testing the model algorithm.
-Let's load and execute the model.
+Let's upload and execute the model.

 In [ ]: